rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

               ]
 end{% endhighlight %}

-   The safe way to get the homepage URL of the programmer is from here (don't Google it and end up at a rogue site).
+0. Install the cask:

+   <tt><strong>
+   brew cask install google-chrome
+   </strong></tt>

    Cask downloads then moves the app to the ~/Applications folder, so it can be opened this way:

+0. Open the installed cask from Terminal:

    <pre><strong>
    open /Applications/"Google Chrome.app"
    </strong></pre>

-Installing with cask enables you to cleanup:
+0. Installing with cask enables you to cleanup:

    <pre><strong>
    brew cask cleanup